+ PRACTICAL · HDB

 Want an inspector to produce your submission for you?

-We do the inspection, populate the MyHDB form in your account, and walk you through submission.
+We do the inspection, hand you a submission-ready defect list, and walk you through filing it with HDB.
 WhatsApp us with your project and key collection date.

 WhatsApp PropDefect →